How to Start a Blog – For 2021 & Beyond

 Technically, you can ‘host’ your blog files on your own computer but it is highly ill-advised, to know more on this topic, click here ‘why self-hosting your blog isn’t advised’.

-You don’t have to investigate Web hosting services for their ‘reliability’ and ‘customer support’, I have already done it for you.
+No, you don’t need to investigate these Web hosting services for their ‘reliability’ and ‘customer support’, I have already done it for you.

 Simply follow the below video tutorial to complete the process: